Dame Kiri Te Kanawa

 Although the Marschallin was her last leading operatic role, she has been invited by major opera houses to appear in the brief character-comedy role of The Duchess of Krakenthorpe, in Daughter of the Regiment, and has appeared in that role in London, New York and Vienna.
 Then came the invitation to play Dame Nellie Melba in “Downton Abbey.”

-In 2018 Dame Kiri was appointed a Member of the Order of the Companions of Honour in the Queens Birthday Honours for services to music.
+Dame Kiri was appointed a Member of the Order of the Companions of Honour for services to music in the 2018 Queen’s Birthday Honours.